This information should not be interpreted as financial, tax or legal advice. Mortgage and loan rates are subject to change.

 The percentage charge applicable in each date period can vary.
 It could look like this:

-Whether or not ERCs are applicable for your particular mortgage, and any details (if applicable) will be outlined in the mortgage offer document issued by your lender and your advisor at Commercial Trust will discuss them with you ahead of any application being made.
+Whether or not ERCs are applicable for your particular mortgage, and any details (if applicable) will be outlined in the mortgage offer document issued by your lender.
+Your advisor at Commercial Trust will discuss them with you ahead of any application being made.

 If there is a high probability that you will have to change your mortgage in a given timeframe, discuss this with your advisor.
-Initial rate periods are commonly over 2, 3 or 5 years.
-Some products have no ERC periods, so if you need some flexibility this may be possible to achieve.
+Some buy to let mortgage products have no ERC periods, so if you need some flexibility this may be possible to achieve.
+Most commercial mortgages have ERCs, with far fewer options without.

 Do bridging loans have ERCs?